• Facebook

 A big reason why many of us are sleeping later and later these days and getting lower sleep quality is due to our extensive electronic use before bed.

 We are so connected nowadays with social media and the internet that we just can’t put our phones and laptops away and this negatively affects us in so many ways.
-Not only does it affect our sleep, it also affects our body posture and eyes.

 If you want to feel more sleepy, try to put your electronics away an hour or so before bed so your body has enough time to wind down and feel tired.